Leseratte10/acsm-calibre-plugin/README.md

 # Calibre ACSM Input plugin

 This is a Calibre plugin that allows you to turn ACSM files into EPUB or PDF files without the need for Adobe Digital Editions.
-It is a full Python reimplementation of libgourou by Grégory Soutadé (http://indefero.soutade.fr/p/libgourou/).
+It is a full Python reimplementation of libgourou by Grégory Soutadé (http://indefero.soutade.fr/p/libgourou/), and has since been extended by more and more features.

 <details>
   <summary>ACSM Input Plugin for Calibre - Copyright (c) 2021-2022 Leseratte10</summary>

 ```
-ACSM Input Plugin for Calibre (DeACSM) / acsm-calibre-plugin
+ACSM Input Plugin for Calibre / acsm-calibre-plugin
+Formerly known as "DeACSM"
 Copyright (c) 2021-2022 Leseratte10

-This software is a Python reimplementation of the C++ library
+This software is based on a Python reimplementation of the C++ library
 "libgourou" by Grégory Soutadé which is under the LGPLv3 or later
 license (http://indefero.soutade.fr/p/libgourou/).